Galooshi/import-js/README.md

 document.createElement(new Button({ text: 'Save' }).toDOMElement());
 ```

-There, you just saved yourself having to type ~40 characters and doing a manual
-lookup to see where in the file system that button component was located.
+That's basically it.
+Import-js will help you find modules and automatically add
+a `require` statement.
+But keep reading for some more neat features.

 ## Import all undefined variables

 If you use [jshint](http://jshint.com/) or
 [jsxhint](https://github.com/STRML/JSXHint/) import-js can be used to
 automatically import all undefined variables.
-Just type `:ImportJSImportAll`
+Just hit `<leader>i` (Vim),
-(or hit `<leader>i`), and all your variables will be resolved.
-By default,
+and all your variables will be resolved.
+By default, import-js expects a global
-import-js expects a global `jshint` command to be available.
-You can override
+`jshint` command to be available.
+You can override that through the
-that through the `jshint_cmd` configuration option.
+`jshint_cmd` configuration option.

 ## Experimental: Go to module

-Since Import-JS is pretty good at finding JS modules, it makes sense that
+Since import-js is pretty good at finding JS modules, it makes sense that
 there's an option to open/go to a file rather than import it.
 This is similar
 to VIM's built in ["Open file under
 cursor"](http://vim.wikia.com/wiki/Open_file_under_cursor).
 Use it by placing
-the cursor on a variable and type `:ImportJSGoTo`, or hit `<leader>g`.
+the cursor on a variable and hit `<leader>g` (Vim) or `(M-x) import-js-goto`
+(Emacs).

 ## Things to note

 - Only files ending in .js\* are considered when importing
 - All imports are expressed on one line each, starting with `var`/`const`/`let`
-  (configurable)
+  (configurable through the `declaration_keyword` option)
 - As part of resolving an import, all imports will be sorted
-- The plugin is written in Ruby.
-You need a Vim with Ruby support.
+- The Vim plugin is written in Ruby.
+You need a [Vim with Ruby support](VIM.md).

 ## Configuration